 How Do I Get That Perfect Drip Look?

 We’ve all been there.
-You think you’re going to make a cake with these perfect drips, but the end result is anything but that.
+You think you’re going to make a cake with these perfect drips, but the end result is far from that.

-There’s a spectrum of ganache drips, and different drips can help you achieve different looks for you cakes.
+There’s a spectrum of ganache drips, and different drips can help you achieve different looks for your cakes.